biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > Import permit from Ruokavirasto (Finnish Food Authority) is needed.
 >
+> The processing of the import permit takes **1-4 weeks** and costs **€164** in accordance with Regulation 820/2024 of the Ministry of Agriculture and Forestry.
+The invoice will be sent after the permit is granted.
+If you selected urgent processing for the application, the processing takes less than 2 weeks and costs €293, including the import permit price of €164 and the urgency surcharge of €129.
+It is recommended to collectivaly apply for samples maybe with other projects or working groups.
+Different species, samples types, and imports from different locations are possible to be combined within one import permit!
+>
 > Application form:
 https://link.webropolsurveys.com/S/1613FC7408EFF0A5
 >> **Examplary application for import permit:**